US Forces Order of Battle

 Beginning on 21 March 2004 there were an additional 8,500 military personnel in the AOR as part of RSOI/FE 2004.
 Those personnel departed the region by April 2004.

-Ground forces include a variety of units that are normally deployed in the region.
+Ground forces included a variety of units that were normally deployed in the region.
 Forces in the region include Patriot missile batteries, Apache helicopter squadrons, a mechanized infantry brigade, an air assault brigade, various support, intelligence and other units.
 Prior to 2004 the total Army presence in the region was nearly 27,500 soldiers, of which 13,753 were assigned to the 2nd Infantry Division.
 However, it is important to point out that the Department of Defense indicated during a briefing on July 23, 2003 that the United States Army had some 4,000 additional soldiers in South Korea than what had been previously disclosed by the military.
 It was not clear is this is a mistake or not.
 If true, this would have brought the total number of soldiers in South Korea to 31,460.
 In any event, with the 2nd Brigade Combat Team going to Iraq in August 2004, the total number of troops declined by 5,000, to a total of 22,500 Army soldiers.

 US Naval Forces, Korea is particularly small, numbering around 293 sailors and 52 marines.
 CNFK normally has no seagoing forces assigned, though its personnel are assigned to various joint, combined, and Navy billets throughout the ROK peninsula.
 These personnel are actively engaged in planning and execution of numerous operations and exercises throughout the Korean theater.
 There is one ship that has been present in the region for over 30 years, that being the USS Pueblo which was captured on 23 January 1968.
 She is currently located at Pyongyang.